 An organisation should improve its data and its production methods.
 As a result, this will help to learn current trends and incorporate them into its production method.

 To maintain a culture of quality, you should lead by being responsible, respecting the set quality standards and being accountable.

 To design successful organisation processes, you should define a culture of clear documentation and improve quality controls across departments, for instance.

 5- Communication and sharing of knowledge for the success of QMS

-Reliable record keeping is essential to the success of QMS.
+Reliable record keeping is essential for the success of QMS.

-A quality-driven organisation must ensure that there is evidence-based data and a clear channel of communication.
+A quality-driven organisation ensures evidence-based data and a clear channel of communication.